whoschek/bzfs/README.md

     while a bookmark allows for its snapshot to be deleted on the source after successful replication, it still requires that its snapshot is not somehow deleted prematurely on the destination dataset, so be mindful of that.
-By convention, a bookmark created by wbackup-zfs has the same name as its corresponding snapshot, the only difference being the leading '#' separator instead of the leading '@' separator. wbackup-zfs itself never deletes any bookmark.
+By convention, a bookmark created by bzfs has the same name as its corresponding snapshot, the only difference being the leading '#' separator instead of the leading '@' separator. bzfs itself never deletes any bookmark.

     You can list bookmarks, like so: `zfs list -t bookmark -o name,guid,createtxg,creation -d 1 $SRC_DATASET`, and you can (and